csjoshc/csjoshc.github.io/notes/Python/PythonforDataScience/7_ML.md

 * At the branches in between, the answers to test conditions decide which branch to traverse along.
 * Each decision is made at the node point, in a **greedy algorithm**

-Gini index -  a measure of impurity measure that is minimized in order to determine the best splits
+**Gini index** -  a measure of impurity measure that is minimized in order to determine the best splits

-* Test variables to split on
+* Test variables and thresholds to split on

-Stopping the node splitting process
+#### Stopping the node splitting process

 * Splitting stops once there is no longer a significant increase in classification results with further splitting
 * Or, when a threshold purity for a node is reached (for example, 90%)